Zion National Park with a Baby

 Getting to Zion NP

-We flew into Las Vegas, McCarran International Airport and rented a car.
+We flew into Las Vegas, landed at Harry Reid International Airport and rented a car.

-To make your life easy, choose a rental car company that lives in the McCarran-Rent-A-Car Center.
+To make your life easy, choose a rental car company that lives in the on site rental car center.
 Then you can take the free shuttle right outside baggage claim; bonus, if you’re jetlagged, there is a Starbucks in this small building.

 We used Thrifty Rental Cars as they had the best rates, and luckily, the shortest lines when we were there.
 Renting and returning were super easy.